 The Meta Description

 The Meta Description is where you can expand on the Meta Title and give potential customers a better idea of what to expect when they click on the link.
 It also can be used by search engines to decide on where to rank your site.
-Therefore, like the Meta Title, it should be descriptive, easy to read and contain the specific keywords that people will actually use to search for that page or product.
+Therefore, like the Meta Title, it should be descriptive, easy to read and contain the specific keywords that people will actually use to search for that particular page or product, not just generic ones for the business.

 Meta Description length